imran-parray/Mind-Maps/README.md

-# MindMaps
+# MindMaps 🗺️

-> This repository stores and houses various Mindmaps for bug bounty Hunters, pentesters and security Professionals provided by me as well as contributed by the community.
+> This repository stores and houses various Mindmaps for bug bounty Hunters🧑‍🦰, pentesters🧑‍🦰 and security Professionals🫂 provided by me as well as contributed by the community🧑🏻‍🤝‍🧑🏽.
 Your contributions and suggestions are welcomed.

 | Name                                            | Link                                                         | Type   | Description                                                  | Author                                              |
 | ----------------------------------------------- | ------------------------------------------------------------ | ------ | ------------------------------------------------------------ | --------------------------------------------------- |